abromberg/obsidian-collaborative-folders/README.md

 - Retention and deletion:
   - Self-hosted mode: you (the operator) control retention/deletion of DB rows and blob files.
   - Managed service mode: policy is documented at https://collaborativefolders.com/privacy
-  - Note: this repo currently does not include an automatic data-pruning job; expired/revoked records may persist until operator cleanup.
 - Privacy policy:
   - Self-hosted mode: governed by the operator of the server you deploy.
   - Managed service mode: https://collaborativefolders.com/privacy